Buddleja davidii

 Buddleja davidii (spelling variant Buddleia davidii), also called summer lilac, butterfly-bush, or orange eye, is a species of flowering plant in the family Scrophulariaceae, native to Sichuan and Hubei provinces in central China, and also Japan.
 It is widely used as an ornamental plant, and many named varieties are in cultivation.
 The genus was named Buddleja after Reverend Adam Buddle, an English botanist.
-The species name davidii honors the French missionary and explorer in China, Father Armand David, who was the first European to report the shrub.
-It was found near Ichang by Dr Augustine Henry about 1887 and sent to St Petersburg.
+The species name, davidii, honors the French missionary and explorer in China, Father Armand David, who was the first European to report the shrub.
+It was found near Yichang by Dr Augustine Henry about 1887 and sent to St Petersburg.
 Another botanist-missionary in China, Jean-André Soulié, sent seed to the French nursery Vilmorin, and B. davidii entered commerce in the 1890s.

 B. davidii was accorded the RHS Award of Merit (AM) in 1898, and the Award of Garden Merit (AGM) in 1941.

 Description

 Buddleja davidii is a vigorous shrub with an arching habit, growing to 5 m in height.
 The pale brown bark becomes deeply fissured with age.
 The branches are quadrangular in section, the younger shoots covered in a dense indumentum.
 The opposite lanceolate leaves are 7–13 cm long, tomentose beneath when young.
 The honey-scented lilac to purple inflorescences are terminal panicles, < 20 cm long.
 Flowers are perfect (having both male and female parts), hence are hermaphrodite rather than monoecious (separate male and female flowers on the same plant) as is often incorrectly stated.
 Ploidy 2n = 76 (tetraploid).